MrWolfZ/Conqueror/recipes/cqs/basics/getting-started/README.md

 As the next step you can explore how to [test command and query handlers](../testing-handlers#readme).

 Or head over to our [other recipes](../../../../../..#recipes) for more guidance on different topics.

+If you have any suggestions for how to improve this recipe, please let us know by [creating an issue](https://github.com/MrWolfZ/Conqueror/issues/new?template=recipe-improvement-suggestion.md&title=[recipes.cqs.basics.getting-started]%20...) or by [forking the repository](https://github.com/MrWolfZ/Conqueror/fork) and providing a pull request for the suggestion.